Procedures for Making Enquiries, Appeals and complaints

 Where the result of an appeal calls other awards into question

-If as a result of an appeal or complaint, the validity of awards to other candidates is drawn into question the Chief Assessor will initiate an investigation to ascertain
+If, as a result of an appeal or complaint, the validity of awards to other candidates is drawn into question, the Chief Assessor will initiate an investigation to ascertain

 • Whether any Principal Assessors or Assessor Trainers have been negligent in their responsibilities for quality assurance.
 Individuals will be suspended from their duties if there are reasonable grounds to suspect negligence until such time that they can provide evidence of being capable of providing the consistency required by the Awarding Body.
 This might require some compulsory re-training.

-• Whether any active assessors are currently requesting awarding of certificates that are likely to be below the standards set.
+• Whether any active assessors are currently requesting the awarding of certificates that are likely to be below the standards set.
 In such cases, the assessor's rights to request moderation/assessment will be withdrawn until such time that the Awarding Body is satisfied that the assessor's work is a consistent reflection of the Awarding Body's expectations.
 This might require some compulsory re-training.

-• Whether certificates have been awarded to candidates that have not demonstrated that they can meet the criteria.
+• Whether certificates have been awarded to candidates who have not demonstrated that they can meet the criteria.
 The Awarding Body will revoke any certification where there is substantial doubt about the validity of the award that has been made.
-This will result in the removal of the award from the database until such time that evidence is provided that the award is justified.
+This will result in the removal of the award from the database until such time as evidence is provided that the award is justified.
 All candidates affected by such action will be informed and offered opportunities to verify their capability of meeting the criteria.

 • The approach in gathering evidence will vary with the particular circumstances but it will involve collecting samples of work, interviews and direct observation.